For the H

 Houston Astros

-Major League Baseball (MLB) | Venue: Minute Maid Park | Season Dates: March to October
+Major League Baseball (MLB) | Venue: Daikin Park | Season Dates: March to October

 Houston Rockets

-National basketball Association (NBA) | Venue: Toyota Center | Season dates: October to April
+National Basketball Association (NBA) | Venue: Toyota Center | Season dates: October to April

 Houston Dynamo and Dash